Module 5: Internal solid wall insulation

 If you’re working on a building project and need help specifying your materials, checkout the following.

 Using cheap, impervious insulation materials might seem to be the answer as they would seem to prevent moisture flow from the interior of the building.
-However, they cannot prevent the flow of moisture through the timbers themselves or breaks around partition walls and services, causing moisture to accumulate in the wall.
+However, they cannot prevent the flow of moisture through the timbers themselves or through breaks around partition walls, sockets, joints, etc, causing moisture to accumulate in the wall.
 Additionally, impervious insulation prevents walls from drying towards the interior which in the long term raises the overall moisture content of the wall.
 This accelerates the rotting process so whenever timber is present and the substrate contains materials that are porous, vapour permeable systems with good levels of capillarity (ability to move moisture around) such as wood fibre insulation should always be used.

-Finally, with all internal insulation it is very important to ensure that there are no gaps between the insulation boards and the wall being insulated.
-Gaps can allow condensation to form and mould to grow in the voids which, if connected to lots of other voids, allows mould to spread behind the whole insulation layer.
-This can then release spores in to the internal environment which are very bad for the health of the occupants, the longevity of the building and the insulation itself and so it is very important to ensure no voids are present behind the insulation boards is an important part of the installation.
+With all internal insulation it is very important to ensure that there are no gaps between the insulation boards and the wall being insulated.
+Gaps can allow air movement and mould to grow in the voids which, if connected to other voids, allows mould to spread behind the whole insulation layer.
+Mould releases spores in to the internal environment which are very bad for the health of the occupants, the longevity of the building and the insulation itself and so it is very important to ensure no voids are present behind the insulation boards.

 First an assessment of the structure should be made to determine whether insulation should be applied.
-Generally in the UK our prevailing weather comes from the West or South West and so any walls with this aspect should be checked carefully.
+Generally in the UK our prevailing weather comes from the West or South West and so any walls with these aspects should be checked carefully.
 If the external wall surface is rendered or clad, this should be in good order and there should be no cracks or leaks in it.

-If walls are very uneven, such as is common with poorly constructed brick terraces or random stone/rubble walling then there is one type of wood fibre insulation which can mould itself to the shape of the wall surface so long as the variation in the surface is less than 20% of the thickness of the board.
+If walls are very uneven, such as is common with poorly constructed brick terraces or random stone/rubble walling then there is a type of wood fibre insulation which can mould itself to the shape of the wall surface so long as the variation in the surface is less than 20% of the thickness of the board.
 This product is called UdiRECO and can save time during installation as there is not normally any levelling coat requirement.
 This avoids the vagaries of drying times and allows you to see where you are fixing the boards.

 All these systems are mainly mechanically fixed to the walls and so the walls must be strong enough to take the fixings.
 Very soft, friable materials such as cob or very soft stone will often require either very careful fixing with longer fixings than usual or use of timber battening to provide a support for the boards.